 - confusion and loss of consciousness

-If the person has emergency medication like an epinephrine auto-injector, you may help administer it.
+If the person has emergency medication like an epinephrine auto-injector, you may need to help administer it.
 Don’t attempt to give oral medications to someone who can’t breathe.
-It may be necessary to begin CPR while awaiting emergency responders.
+It may be necessary to begin CPR while waiting for emergency responders.
+If you don’t know how to perform CPR, try to find someone who does.

 The emergency medical team will try to help the person breathe and keep their heart beating.
-They may use adrenaline (epinephrine) to tame the body’s allergic response.
+They may use adrenaline, or epinephrine, to lessen the body’s allergic response.

 Emergency responders may also use intravenous antihistamines or cortisone to decrease inflammation in the air passages.
-Medications called beta-agonists ease troubled breathing.
+The allergic reaction can cause airways to inflame, to the point of closing up and blocking airflow to the lungs.
+Medications called beta-agonists can also help ease troubled breathing.

 See your doctor for a complete physical if you’ve experienced exercise-induced anaphylaxis.
-Keep a record of foods you eat before exercising.
+Keep a record of foods you eat and the conditions you are in before exercising.
+Figure out how long before exercise you should avoid the offending food, trigger, or allergen.

 Pinpointing the factors that contribute to anaphylaxis will help you prevent future attacks.

-Your doctor will probably prescribe an auto-injector (EpiPen®) if you have a serious allergy.
-It injects just the right amount of epinephrine into your system.
+Your doctor will probably prescribe an auto-injector, or EpiPen®, if you have exercise-induced anaphylaxis.
+It injects epinephrine into your system to slow the allergic reaction.

 Seconds count, so make sure you understand how and when to use it.
 Tell those closest to you that you carry an auto-injector and teach them how to use it.

-It’s important that you carry the auto-injector with you at all times.
-Replace your medication before it expires.
+It’s important that you carry the auto-injector with you at all times and replace it before it expires.

 The good news is that anaphylaxis is usually very treatable if you act quickly.
-If you have a known allergy, carry with you the emergency injectable medication your doctor prescribed, especially when you exercise.
+If you have a known allergy, carry your medications, especially your EpiPen, with you when you exercise.

-The long-term outlook is very favorable if you try to avoid your known triggers.
-However, this is a serious allergy and you should treat it as such.
-Complications can include respiratory arrest, cardiac arrest, shock, and loss of consciousness.
+Try to avoid known triggers.
+Always remember that this is a serious allergy and you must treat it as such.
+Complications can include loss of consciousness, shock, respiratory arrest, and cardiac arrest, which can lead to death.

-Consider wearing a medical alert tag.
 Alert your family and friends to your condition and teach them what to do in an emergency.
+You may also consider wearing a medical alert tag.
 Read all labels carefully if you have a food allergy.

 Stop and rest at the first sign of anaphylaxis.
 Keep your medications and a cell phone on you when exercising.